from Hendaye, she makes her disease known without taboo

 3. What to do in the event of a crisis?

 “The kick of the wooden spoon in the mouth, please forget!
 This is Cristina Oliveira’s plea.
-Under no circumstances should you put the slightest object, or worse your fingers, in the mouth of a person who is the victim of an epileptic attack: “It comes from this legend that she could swallow her tongue.
+Under no circumstances should you put the slightest object, or worse your fingers, in the mouth of a person who is the victim of an epileptic attack: “It comes from this legend that she might swallow her tongue.
 It’s impossible. »

 “On the other hand, there are good reflexes to adopt, continues Cristina Oliveira: do not prevent the person’s movements, move aside any object nearby, protect your head by wedging a rolled up garment or towel, loosen your clothes and remove your glasses. if applicable and, very important, note the time and duration of the seizure.
 Call the emergency services if it lasts more than five minutes and if the person is injured. »